emirodriguezalc/god-frontend-code-test-master/README.md

 I saw that the production website images had a nice alt description, but also aria-hidden=true.
 Why was that?
 I went with leaving the image with no aria hidden, and taking the alt description of the production website as a reference to write mine.
+## #4

+The LinkButtons component was being updated every time i hovered over the CarListItem component, so i decided to create AnimatedCarDetails to reduce the scope of the hover state as much as possible
+I used react-transition because it was mentioned [here](https://vcc-ui.vercel.app/docs/animation) even tho i was not able to implement it as the documentation stated.
+I do think that i did something simple and clear.
+But there is a slight delay that could be improved using css instead of state.
+I do feel like there is too much prop drilling, at least at this stage of the coding process.

 ## Suggestions for the production site